gibbsly/bse/README.md

 I have a video explaining what this does and how to use it [here](https://youtu.be/xoJxAN-UPQQ)

+## Using a debug stick on a spawner
-## With this pack installed, right clicking a spawner with a debug stick will do a few different things.
+With this pack installed, right clicking a spawner with a debug stick will do a few different things.
 ### Initialization
 If you haven't right clicked the spawner yet, it will initialize the spawner into the system.